- Home

 4. Time for a new mindset

-Sustainability must go beyond marketing claims about "recycled materials."
-We need to change the entire system: from raw material selection and production to consumption and waste management.
+Sustainability must go beyond mere marketing claims about “recycled material”.
+We must change the entire system: from raw material selection and production to consumption and waste processing.

 - What if we develop products that no longer create waste?